cwcromwell/docs/GitTutorial.md

 For more information: [Fork a repo](https://help.github.com/articles/fork-a-repo/)

 ## 5. Make or choose a local folder and [clone](https://help.github.com/articles/github-glossary/#clone) the repo
 ### 5A.
-But before you start
+CAUTION: before you start, make sure you're ready

-**CAUTION**: First decide where you want the cloned repo to be saved on your computer.
+* First decide where you want the cloned repo to be saved on your computer.
 Navigate there in the terminal before cloning (use the ``cd `` command).
 Git will create a new folder when you clone, inside whatever folder you are in.

-**CAUTION**: Be sure to clone from your own GitHub, and not from the original repo that you forked -- otherwise, you might not be able to push changes upstream.
+* Be sure to clone from your own GitHub, and not from the original repo that you forked -- otherwise, you might not be able to push changes upstream.

 ### 5B.
 When you're ready, The HTTPS method is recommended for first-timers.
 Here's an example:

 ``$ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY``